 His articles include “An Ocean of Lies: The Problem of Historical Evidence in the Sixteenth Century,” Huntington Library Quarterly 74.3 (2011): 375-400; “From Abbey to Archive: Managing Texts and Records in Early Modern England,” Archival Science 10.3 (2010): 249-266, "‘Abraham, Planter of Mathematics': Histories of Mathematics and Astrology in Early Modern Europe," Journal of the History of Ideas 67.1 (2006): 87-106; and "The English Polydaedali: How Gabriel Harvey Read Late Tudor London," Journal of the History of Ideas 66.3 (2005): 351-381.

-He currently completing articles and book chapters addressing the analysis of ancient Roman warfare in early modern England; the perception of travel observation as political experience amongst aspiring Elizabethan counselors; the place of historical study in the first efforts of the British to establish settlements in North American; the significance of continental historical works to Elizabethan political culture; and the late 17th century dismantling of the view that natural history should be an exercise in collecting.
-He is also working with Anthony Grafton, Lisa Jardine, William Sherman, and Arnoud Visser to complete a collection of essays about the Elizabethan scholar Gabriel Harvey.
+Upcoming articles and book chapters address the analysis of ancient Roman warfare in early modern England; the perception of travel observation as political experience amongst aspiring Elizabethan counselors; the place of historical study in the first efforts of the British to establish settlements in North American; the significance of continental historical works to Elizabethan political culture; the willingness of humanist historians to use sources they knew to have been forged, and the late 17th century dismantling of the view that natural history should be an exercise in collecting.
+He is also working with Anthony Grafton, Lisa Jardine, and William Sherman to complete a collection of essays about the Elizabethan scholar Gabriel Harvey.

-He teaches classes on European and British history and on early modern European intellectual history and the history of science.
+He teaches classes on European and British history, on early modern European intellectual history, and on the history of science.